melissamonk-NOAA/Vermilion_2021/doc/north.md

 has been successful at identifying a broader range of species based on genetic identification of larvae [@Thompson2016].
 Vermilion rockfish cannot be identified morphologically in the ichthyoplankton samples.
-Of over 20,000 larvae identified in the 1998-2013 time period, only nine were vermilion rockfish, encountered in only about 1% of the hauls.
+Of more than 20,000 larvae identified in the 1998-2013 time period, only nine were vermilion rockfish.
 Consequently, the data are insufficient at this time to use to inform relative abundance, although Thompson et al. [-@Thompson2017] do provide several relative abundance time series for other taxa, and future efforts may lead to better taxonomic resolution of historical or future collections.